Loave — a Gift-Giving Object

 Sketch Model 2

-From there on, I took a more conceptual approach: with this carrier, I played with the idea of creating an interaction that would be reminscent of pulling bread out of the oven.
+- A more conceptual approach: playing with the idea of creating an interaction that would be reminscent of pulling bread out of the oven.

 Refinement and Experimentation